open-oni/open-oni/docs/install/docker.md

 Removing a volume removes whatever the engine created.
 For volumes with no custom driver options, the engine *creates the directory*.
 In these cases, removing the volume **also removes the data**.

+#### `caddy-conf`

+Like `oni-data`, this volume may need custom setup, because there are times when editing your web server configuration is a regular occurrence.
+This has been especially true for us when reacting to new types of bot traffic.

+*For a basic install, you don't need to worry about this volume; it's just here to allow more granular control over how your ONI web server behaves.*

+Any file in `caddy-conf` that has either `.site.caddyfile` or `.server.caddyfile` gets imported into Caddy, either as a site-level or a server-level rule, respectively.

+Site-level rules are imported within the scope of the public web listener (the `:80 {...}` block) before other rules.
+In Caddy, when two rules are the same, whichever is first gets priority, so you can use this to effectively override defaults.
+The sitemap configuration in `docker/caddy/sitemap.Caddyfile` shows how this can work for serving static plugin-generated content.

+Server-level rules are imported outside the web listener, allowing server-level directives if desired.

 #### `oni-config`